TracyChacon/TracyChacon/README.md

 ## APIs
 # Algorithms
 []()
-Efficient Python function to calculate the probability of reaching all states in a Markov chain, with potential for use in gaming, finance, and other applicatio
+Efficient Python function to calculate the probability of reaching all states in a Markov chain, with potential for use in gaming, finance, and other applications.
 # Skills
 <div align="center">
 <a href=#Skills>